 Have you ever noticed that golf seems to be the main game of choice by lawyers?
 Are you a lawyer yourself who doesn’t play, and has often wondered what the big draw is and whether or not maybe you should pick up the sport too?
 There’s just something about golfing and lawyers that go hand in hand, but here’s the thing, it’s not just a coincidence.
 Sure, the sport is fun, and it’s great exercise, but there is much more to it than that.

 So, if you’re a lawyer who doesn’t play golf, here are the top four reasons you may want to second guess your position and highly consider taking it up.
+But before choosing one golf club check golf driver reviews.

 It Provides Excellent Networking Opportunities